NVIDIA-Merlin/Merlin/examples/quick_start/scripts/ranking/hypertuning/tutorial_with_wb_sweeps.md

 # Hyperparameter tuning with Quick-start and Weights&Biases Sweeps

+In machine learning, hyperparameter tuning is the process of adjusting the model or training hyperparameters to get better values for metrics of interest (e.g. accuracy).

-The Command Line Interface (CLI) of the Quick-start scripts makes it easy to setup a hyperparameter tuning for models training in Cloud solutions like [Google Vertex AI](https://cloud.google.com/vertex-ai/docs/training/hyperparameter-tuning-overview) and [MS Azure ML](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters?view=azureml-api-2), which can launch distributed hypertuning jobs.
+The Command Line Interface (CLI) of the Quick-start scripts makes it easy to setup a hyperparameter tuning jobs in Cloud solutions like [Google Vertex AI](https://cloud.google.com/vertex-ai/docs/training/hyperparameter-tuning-overview) and [MS Azure ML](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters?view=azureml-api-2), which can launch distributed hypertuning jobs.

 In this tutorial, we demonstrate how to setup a hypertuning process of the `ranking.py` script in a single server/cloud instance using [Weights&Biases Sweeps](https://docs.wandb.ai/guides/sweeps/).